Cantera/cantera/doc/doxygen/yaml/reaction.md

 -   <tt>@ref sec-yaml-Arrhenius-rate</tt>
 -   <tt>@ref sec-yaml-Blowers-Masel-rate</tt>
 -   <tt>@ref sec-yaml-two-temperature-plasma-rate</tt>

+Additional parameters defining these building blocks are described in the documentation linked above (see also @subpage sec-yaml-reaction-rate-blocks).

 Most reaction types in %Cantera are parameterized by one or more modified
 <tt>@ref sec-yaml-Arrhenius-rate</tt> expressions, such as